marcospbritto/marcospbritto/README.md

  </h3>

 ```
-I've recently started to study WebDeveloment by myself, and I hope to get into an
+I've recently started to study WebDeveloment by myself, and I'm studying to get into an
 University by the and of the year, hoping to become a Fullstack Dev.
 ```